 Dr. Luanna H. Meyer received her BA in History from the University of Wisconsin-Madison and her M.S.
 (Social Studies and Special Education) and Ph.D.
 (Special Education) from Indiana University-Bloomington.
 She is Professor Emerita at Victoria University, Wellington, New Zealand, where she was founding Director of the Jessie Hetherington Centre for Educational Research and Professor of Education (Research).
 Previous appointments include senior academic management positions at Massey University in New Zealand (as Professor and Assistant Vice-Chancellor-Academic and Pro Vice-Chancellor Education), Professor at Syracuse University in New York, Associate Professor at the University of Minnesota, and Assistant Professor at the University of Hawai’i.
-She currently resides in Honolulu, Hawai’i in the USA.
+She now resides permanently in Honolulu, Hawai’i in the USA.

 Her major areas of interest and expertise include social science research and evaluation; the impact of motivation on student achievement; culturally responsive educational policy and practice; restorative approaches to behavioral challenges; assessment; faculty governance, research development, and quality audit in higher education; and the development of strategies to promote world-mindedness integral to a university education.

-Luanna’s publications include 17 books and journal special issues as well as nearly 200 international journal articles, book chapters, government reports, encyclopedia entries, book reviews, and assessment tools.
+Luanna’s publications include a debut novel and 17 non-fiction books and journal special issues as well as nearly 200 international journal articles, book chapters, government reports, encyclopedia entries, book reviews, and assessment tools.
 She has been invited to present her research in 9 countries and 30 U.S. states.
 Her earliest research studies conducted in the late 1970s found that structured contact between children with severe disabilities and their nondisabled peers resulted in positive attitudes and social relationships between the children.
 Later, she led a national, longitudinal research program that empirically demonstrated that children with severe disabilities provided with quality inclusive schooling outperformed matched peers in quality intensive special education programs on measures of adaptive behavior and social competence.
 She also co-authored with Ian M. Evans several of the earliest books and research articles on effective non-aversive interventions for severe behavioral challenges, leading to their two most recent books on restorative practices for schools and teachers published in 2012.
 While in New Zealand, she conducted research in higher education on assessment, internationalization, world-mindedness, faculty workloads, research development, and academic governance.
 She has led and continues to participate in several longitudinal research projects investigating the impact of culturally responsive practices on student outcomes and the relationship between motivation and achievement in secondary school.